NOAA-EMC/NCEPLIBS-g2c/README.md

   JPEG 2000 codec written in C language.
 OpenJPEG is only used if CMake build option USE_OpenJPEG is turned on.

-## Installing
+## Building

-Download the tarball from the release page and unpack in, and cd into the main directory of the library.
-Then do:
+Download the tarball from the release page and unpack it, and cd into the main directory of the library.
+Then run the following commands, substituting your directory locations for the CMAKE_INSTALL_PREFIX (where the NCEPLIBS-g2c library will be installed), and the CMAKE_PREFIX_PATH (where the build will look for dependencies):

 <pre>
 mkdir build
+cd build
-cmake -DCMAKE_PREFIX_PATH="/usr/local/jasper-2.0.22" ..
+cmake -DCMAKE_INSTALL_PREFIX=/usr/local/NCEPLIBS-g2c -DCMAKE_PREFIX_PATH=/usr/local/jasper-2.0.22 ..
 make
 make test
+make install
 </pre>

 The NCEPLIBS-g2c library supports the PNG and JPEG2000 methods of image compression